Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 The low visibility or complete whiteout is extremely disruptive to traffic, making travel by any form of transport virtually impossible.
 It can bring a whole city to a standstill for the duration of the blizzard.

 Blizzards can also destroy telephone lines.
-In modern times it is not that disruptive since the adoption of cellular and satellite communication.
-Unfortunately, the strength of the storm also allows it to destroy satellite towers and severely disrupt cellular and satellite signals.
+In modern times, this is less disruptive because of the adoption of cellular and satellite communication.
+Unfortunately, the strength of the storm can also damage communication infrastructure and severely disrupt cellular and satellite signals.

 Conclusion